 Warner believes that the modern world will not be reached effectively by traditional forms of church.
-Here’s his bottom line: keep up to date, or become obsolete.
-Churches cannot stand apart from society and invite people come to them on their terms.
-Rather, says Gibbs, churches must go to people where they are and communicate in terms that will make sense to them, addressing the issues that shape their lives and speaking their language.
+Here’s his bottom line: keep up-to-date, or become obsolete.
+Churches cannot stand apart from society and invite people come to them on that church’s terms.
+Rather, says Gibbs, churches must go to people where they are and communicate in terms that will make sense to them, addressing the issues that shape their lives, and speaking their language.
 This is fundamentally true of worship.

 As Bowater says, “We must not compromise our commitment to progress in worship.”
 Worship services have a real purpose, and that real purpose is not entertainment.
 Rose declares that “Creativity is more crucial today than it was a hundred years ago because the culture is changing so quickly.”
 Therefore, he says, “If the church is going to speak to people in a particular setting at a particular time, somebody must have a creative edge.”

 Bolinder says “As any pastor knows, musical style is perhaps the biggest deal driving people’s emotional response to worship.”
 Today people have very easy access to a lot of music and entertainment, and they seek to be entertained.
 How can church worship appeal to these people, without itself being entertainment?

 Hayford believes that “We aim to worship not only with our minds, but to express openly our heartfelt worship.”
 That is not something many people will truly understand, as music is frequently mere background music or easy entertainment to keep them happy while they do tasks in wherever they happen to be.